junqi108/planttech/booktest/chapters/mocktree.md

 ## Scann pattern and sensor resolution

 The toy tree was scanned $7$ times as the {numref}`scanntree` shows.
 Each scan has a resolution of $150$ points across vertical and horizontal sensor, and a field of view of $40$ degrees for each side.
-Total number of points per sensor scan is: $150 x 150 = 22,500$.
+Total number of points per sensor scan is: $150 \times 150 = 22,500$.

 ```{figure} ../gifs/scann.gif